-- (a) Counts only those finalised cases where a sentence was imposed by the Children's Court. - (b) Imprisonment means a term to be served in a prison.
-Detention means a term to be served in a juvenile detention centre. - (c) Suspended Imprisonment means that a term of imprisonment has been ordered, but that the offender is released without having to serve the sentence in a prison provided that they do not reoffend.
-A Conditional Suspended Imprisonment Order is similar but the offender is required to comply with a curfew, supervision and/or programme conditions.
-A Conditional Release Order is similar except that in default, the offender serves a period of detention in a Juvenile Detention centre if they reoffend. - (d) Intensive Supervision Orders, Intensive Youth Supervision Orders, Community Based Orders and Youth Community Based Orders (grouped in the graph as Community Orders) usually have a community work component as well as a supervision component and may require the offender to comply with a programme condition (for example anger management, alcohol abuse treatment, etc) and may require the offender to comply with a curfew condition.
+- (a) Counts only those finalised cases against Indigenous Australians where a sentence was imposed by the Children's Court. - (b) Imprisonment means a term to be served in a prison.
+Detention means a term to be served in a juvenile detention centre. - (c) Suspended Imprisonment means a term of imprisonment has been ordered, but the offender is released without serving the sentence in prison provided they do not reoffend.
+Conditional Suspended Imprisonment is similar, but the offender is required to comply with a curfew, supervision and/or programme conditions.
+Conditional Release Order is similar except that in default, the offender serves a period of detention if they reoffend. - (d) Intensive Supervision Orders, Intensive Youth Supervision Orders, Community Based Orders and Youth Community Based Orders (grouped in the graph as Community Orders) usually have a community work component as well as a supervision component and may require the offender to comply with a programme condition (for example anger management, alcohol abuse treatment, etc) and may require the offender to comply with a curfew condition.
 In addition to this order the court may require the offender to pay the costs of bringing the case to court or pay victim compensation. - (e) A Fine order may include an order requiring the offender to pay the costs of bringing the case to court or to pay a victim compensation. - (f) Conditional Release/Good Behaviour Bond are orders that the offender agree to be of good behaviour for a defined period of time with the condition that if they fail to do so, will forfeit a set amount of money or their parents will forfeit the money.
-In addition to this order the court may require the offender to pay the costs of bringing the case to court or to pay a victim compensation. - (g) A Work and Development Order is imposed by the court when a fine would normally be imposed but the offender has no means to pay the fine so they are ordered to perform community work in lieu of the fine. - (h) No Punishment is an order by the court that the offender be release without a formal sentence being imposed.
-No punishment orders are generally only used for first time offenders or where the court is satisfied that the offender has been punished by some other means (such as time already served in custody on remand for punishment by parents).
-In addition to this order the court may require the offender to pay the costs of bringing the case to court or to pay a victim comp ensation. -- -----------
+In addition to this order the court may require the offender to pay the costs of bringing the case to court or to pay a victim compensation. - (g) A Work and Development Order is imposed by the court when a fine would normally be imposed but the offender has no means to pay the fine so they are ordered to perform community work in lieu of the fine. - (h) No Punishment s an order by the court that the offender be release without a formal sentence being imposed.
+No punishment orders are generally only used for first time offenders or where the court is satisfied that the offender has been punished by some other means.
+In addition to this order the court may require the offender to pay the costs of bringing the case to court or to pay a victim compensation. - (i) If 'n/a' is present in the % Change column, the values of the columns in the table being compared are less than or equal to 10.
+It is not appropriate to make statistical comparisons for variables with values this low.